Mampenda/Multiprogramming/README.md

 In the critical secition problem we have `N` processes, and they repeatedly executes a critical and then a non-critical section of code.
 The critical is proceeded by an entry protocol and followed by an exit protocol, thus we can write it as
 ```
+Process P[i=1 to n]{
+  while(true){
+    entry protocol;
+    _**critical section;**_
+    exit protocol;
+    non-critical section;
+  }
+}
 ```
+Each critical section is a sequence of statements that access some shared object.
+Each non-critical section is another sequence of statements that doesn't access the shared objects.
+We assume that a process that enters its critical section will eventually exit, that means that a process may terminate only outside its critical section.

 ---